Webb-School-Computer-Science-Club/Verallel/media/README.md

-The media used in the Verallel web extension
+The media used in the Verallel web extension.
+Includes screenshots, icons, and maybe even some videos!